 - Language Subtest

-Questions: There are 48 multiple-choice questions in all and one writing task which includes writing an essay.
+Questions: There are 48 multiple-choice questions in all and 1 writing task which includes writing an essay.
 The essay will be used to assess your writing skills.

 Content Cluster (for the multiple-choice questions):

 Mechanics: There will be questions based on capitalization, usage and punctuation amounting to a total of 24 questions.

 Expressions: There will be 24 questions based on sentence structure, prewriting, content and organization.

 Questions: This subtest consists of a total of 84 multiple-choice questions.Content Cluster:

 Comprehension: There will be 54 multiple-choice questions to test your reading comprehension skills in the areas of initial understanding, interpretation, critical analysis and strategies.

 Vocabulary: Your knowledge of synonyms, multiple meaning words and context clues will be tested by 30 multiple-choice questions.